Rockport Brush Removal Services

 Professional Safety Standards, Equipment Requirements & Utility Coordination (Dig Safe 811) for Brush Removal

 Professional brush removal in Rockport requires adherence to safety and certification standards.
-Complex removals should be performed by an ISA Certified Arborist, with operators trained in invasive identification and equipment use (ANSI Z133.1).
+Complex removals should be performed by an ISA Certified Arborist, with all operators trained in invasive species identification and equipment use (brush hogs, forestry mulchers, wood chippers per ANSI Z133.1).
 Required PPE includes chainsaw chaps, cut-resistant gloves, eye/face protection, hearing protection (>85 dB), and steel-toed boots.
-Before excavation or stump removal, contact Dig Safe 811 at least 48 hours (preferably 72 hours) in advance; maintain 10 feet from overhead power lines.
-Commercial operators must carry 1M minimum general liability insurance (2M aggregate), workers compensation, and bonding for municipal contracts.
-For code enforcement, contact:
+Before excavation or stump removal, contact Dig Safe 811 at least 48 hours (preferably 72 hours) in advance; maintain a 10 feet minimum distance from power lines.
+Liability insurance (1M minimum, 2M aggregate), workers compensation, and bonding are required for commercial work.
+For code compliance and inspection, coordinate with:

 Rockport Inspectional Services Department